abienvenu/Kyela/README.md

 * Sort dates
 * Archive old dates
 * Access to old dates
+* Add instructions how to download the product via composer
 * For a Poll, customize "Total" color cell at certain levels
 * Add unicity constraint for (event, participant, choice)
 * Ability to re-order choices